c00/cirquel-app/pre-release-test.md

 - Try love
 - Try comment
-- Try share
+- Share
 - Notice that votes are ony visible when logged in.
 - Try add a name
 - Try vote for skill levels
 - Report
-- Try add comment
 - See that related tricks are loaded
+- Try Reply to comment

 ## User page